Applicable Large Employer

 • The employee is not from within the 95% employees to those the employer has offered minimum essential coverage

-• It is mandatory for the ALEs to file correct tax returns and information with IRS, failing which they have to face penalties
+- It is mandatory for the ALEs to file correct tax returns and information with the IRS, failing which they have to face penalties

 If an ALE member does not offer minimum essential coverage to its 95% of full-time employees (with the inclusion of their dependents) is responsible for the first type of employee shared responsibilities payment whereby the employer is bound to, if at least one full-time worker receives the premium tax credit due to purchase of coverage form the marketplace: annually this payment is equal to $2,000 (indexed for future years) per full-time employee, conditional to first 30 employees excluded from the calculation – this sort of calculation is based upon all the full-time employees (minus 30) with the inclusion of all full-time employees who have minimum essential coverage by the employer or from other sources – however, there is transition relief in such a payment on certain conditions

-Who is not counted as Full Time Employee?
+Who is not counted as a full-time employee?

-Following are the categories of employees who are not counted towards as FTEs:
+Following are the categories of employees who are not counted as FTEs:

 However, an employer can avoid the ALE status if having seasonal workers provided: the employer workforce (full-time employees) exceeds 50 employees for 120 days or fewer, but the employees for 120 days were seasonal workers.